gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

             .. tab-item:: Q1

-                Edit the code to scroll your favourite subject when both buttons are pressed together, your best subject when the A button is pressed, your favourite sport when the B button is pressed, and your favourite food when nothing is pressed.
+                Edit the code to scroll your favourite subject when both buttons are pressed together, your best subject when the A-button is pressed, your favourite sport when the B-button is pressed, and your favourite food when nothing is pressed.

                 .. code-block:: python